Subscribe Now - For Free!!

 1. Make Training Your Yorkie Puppy Fun

-Small healthy treats and lots of verbal praise, pets and hugs make Yorkie puppies feel positive about training sessions.
+Small healthy treats and lots of verbal praise, pats and hugs make all puppies feel positive about training sessions.
 Try to have a play session at the end of each training session when the session has gone well - this will help the puppy focus on the training.

-A Yorkie breeder can recommend a good, high quality training treat or you may also consider small pieces of boiled chicken cooked beef.
+A reliable breeder can recommend a good, high quality training treat or you may also consider small pieces of boiled chicken cooked beef.

-In addition, always exercise Yorkie puppies before the training session starts, especially if they have been enclosed or left alone prior to the training.
+In addition, always exercise your puppies before the training session starts, especially if they have been enclosed or left alone prior to the training.
 This allows their excess energy to be burned off and gives the puppy the opportunity to focus.
-If Yorkie puppies are not exercised before training, they may be focused on running around and having fun rather than on the business of learning.
+If you don’t exercise them before training, they may be focused on running around and having fun rather than on the business of learning.

 2. Make Training Natural